 Supplements for Atkins Phase 1 (Atkins Induction)

 Permitted food list is limited during this phase, and excludes all fruit and grains.
 Taking a multivitamin is therefore a good idea to ensure nutritional balance.

 Induction only lasts for two weeks, so your health wouldn’t be affected by any deficiencies in such a short period of time.
-However, if your body doesn’t get all the nutrients it needs, you would experience strong food cravings and might feel unwell overall.
+However, if your body doesn’t get all the nutrients it needs, you might get strong food cravings and feel unwell overall.
 A strong multivitamin formula could therefore make the difference between sticking to the diet or giving it up!